karannavani/wdi-project-one/README.md

 2. I added a simple box div, which would lay as foundation for Han Solo and future characters.
 I also added some divs to act as columns.

 3. With the basic HTML structure in place, I decided to make the elements more dynamic.
-Instead of cluterring the DOM with ever present columns of pipes, I wrote a function to generate them dynamically at a set interval, as long as the game is still running.
+Instead of cluttering the DOM with ever present columns of pipes, I wrote a function to generate them dynamically at a set interval, as long as the game is still running.

 4. After the essential game elements were in place, I had to figure out how to detect collision.
 This is detailed below in the 'Wins' section.